PeaBeeJay/ess-helm-script/README.md

 The script will now ask you what domain will be used for your server.
 You will input your domain plus the TLD (eg. if you owned google.com you would enter `google.com`)

 The script will run through installing all the required packages and setting up necessary config files.
 The only part that will require input is at the end where it will ask if you want to configure , enter y for yes, or n if you intend to setup your own reverse proxy.

+### After setup script is complete, run install.sh
+`./install.sh`

+This will install the element server with the configured options in `config-values.yaml`, which you can edit to suit your needs.
+If you want to make changes to your server, or update to a newer version, just relevant changes in `config-values.yaml`, then run `install.sh` again.

+After `install.sh` has finished, it will prompt you to make your first user if you have not yet.
+Create the user, and then login to chat.yourdomain.tld to use the server. admin.yourdomain.tld will allow you to create users and make new rooms, and users can edit their account info at account.yourdomain.tld.